To enjoy the full Mail & Guardian online experience: please upgrade your browser

 25 Sep 2012 08:01

-Bernard Parker has continued his scorching goal-scoring form with a brace that pushed Kaizer Chiefs to a 3-1 victory over Bidvest Wits.
+Bernard Parker (right) continued his scorching goal-scoring form, giving Kaizer Chiefs a 3-1 victory over Bidvest Wits.
+(Gallo)

 Chiefs were 2-0 up in their Premiership match before the break at Nelspruit's Mbomblea stadium on Monday, with Parker scoring both and lifting his goal-tally for the league to seven this season.

 The Amakhosi were rampant in the first-half and should have scored more, and the door was left open for Wits in the second period.